rose-charlotte/Modal/README.md

 ## Example:

-This is an exanmple of how you can use the modal:
+This is an example of how you can use the modal:

 ````
 <Modal